acbart/acbart.github.io/sigcse-escapes-25.md

 # SIGCSE'25 Escapes

+**Unfortunately, due to inadequate escape rooms in the conference vicinity, SIGCSE'25 Escapes was cancelled.
+Better luck in St. Louis!**

 Hi!

 Do you like Escape Rooms?
 I sure do.
 While we're in Pittsburgh for SIGCSE'25, I plan to do an Escape Room.
 If you'd like to join me, keep reading!